sgdheeban/sgdheeban/README.md

 I am an independent software engineer focused on open-source wallet infrastructure, supporting web3 startups and protocols.

-- 🔭 Building the wallet infrastructure layer of web3
+- 🔭 Building the open wallet infrastructure layer of web3
 - 🌱 Learning Rust, Solidity & Go
 - 👯 Open to collaborating on wallet infrastructure projects
 - 🤔 Seeking help to build an open-source Ethereum developer console